 HOW TO SWIM DURING PREGNANCY

 Remember to always be careful when doing physical activities while pregnant.
 As long as your doctor gives you the okay to swim, go for it.
 How much you swim should depend on your past physical activity.
 It is generally considered safe to swim for twenty to thirty minutes a day if you exercised before pregnancy.
 If you did not exercise on a regular basis then swimming is still a great way to workout.
-Your frequency should depend on the advice of your health care provider.
+Your frequency should depend on the advice of your healthcare provider.

 Be sure to use sunscreen while in the sun and don’t forget to reapply it often.
 During pregnancy, some women’s skin can become sensitive to the sun.
 While out in the heat it is important to stay hydrated so drink plenty of water!
 During the later stages of pregnancy, you may find yourself feeling uncomfortable in a normal swimsuit.
 At this point, you may want to invest in a maternity suit.
-They have many stylish options and that comfortable for your growing baby bump.
+They have many stylish options that are comfortable for your growing baby bump.

 There are many ways to make swimming during pregnancy easy and fun.
 There is even a float that you can buy with a great cut out for your baby belly.
 This makes lounging in the pool very comfortable.
-As long as you take precautions and listen to the doctor and your body swimming is a great activity.
+As long as you take precautions and listen to the doctor and your body, swimming is a great activity.

 BENEFITS OF SWIMMING DURING PREGNANCY

 There are many benefits to swimming during pregnancy.
 One of them is exercise.

 Physical activity can be hard for an expectant mom.
 It’s considered beneficial for pregnant women to get certain amounts of exercise.
 This can promote a healthy pregnancy.
 The amount and activity can vary from woman to woman.
 Exercise can be taking a short walk or going to the store.
 Having a safe way to get a low impact workout is important.